fod/numpy-random/README.md

 # The numpy.random Package

 ## Purpose
-This repository contains a Jupyter notebook and ancillary files in which some aspects and features of the [numpy.random](https://numpy.org/doc/stable/reference/random/index.html) Python package are discussed and demonstrated in part fulfillment of requirements for the *Programming for Data Analysis* module of the HDipSc in Computing in Data Analytics at the Galway-Mayo Institute of Technology (GMIT).
+This repository contains a Jupyter notebook and ancillary files in which some aspects and features of the [numpy.random](https://numpy.org/doc/stable/reference/random/index.html) Python package are discussed and demonstrated, in partial fulfillment of requirements for the *Programming for Data Analysis* module of the HDipSc in Computing in Data Analytics at the Galway-Mayo Institute of Technology (GMIT).

 ## Repository Contents
 The repository contains the following files: